James City Service Authority

 The number one cause of disease in turf is over-watering.
 Healthy lawns only need one inch of water per week.
 The best way to ensure a healthy lawn is by choosing the right grass or mixture of grasses for your yard and by maintaining an annual nutrient management schedule.

 For homeowners with irrigation systems, properly installed systems equipped with moisture sensors and automatic timers are the easiest way to ensure efficient watering.
-Set your timers to water between four and six a.m.
-If you water between six and eight a.m., your irrigation competes with the surge in morning household use.
+Set your timers to water between 4 and6 a.m.
+If you water between 6 and 8 a.m., your irrigation competes with the surge in morning household use.
 If you water during the heat of the day, much of the water is wasted through evaporation.

 Allowing cool season grasses to go dormant during dry, hot spells is another way to decrease watering.
 Your grass may lose some color, but it will revive when rainfall increases and the temperature cools.